-Your current employer must inform staff representatives (trade union or employee representatives) about the transfer.
+Your current employer must inform staff representatives (recognised trade union or, if there are none, appropriate employee representatives) about the transfer.
 In some cases, your employer must also consult staff representatives on any changes they are proposing to make that will affect employees.

 Your staff representatives will represent you during the consultation process.
 This process is a chance for your employer to explain the changes they're planning and why the transfer is happening.